r4dl/StopThePop/README.md

 </section>

 ## Popping Detection
-Our popping detection method is a self-contained module, hosted [here](https://github.com/r4dl/PoppingDetection), and included as a submodule.
+Our popping detection method is a self-contained module, hosted [here](https://github.com/r4dl/PoppingDetection), and is included as a submodule.
 For more information on how to run the method, consult the [submodules README](popping_detection/README.md).